eosdac/eosdac-contracts/README.md

 Should be called after proposing to the system multisig contract, the metadata will be ignored and the current transaction id will be stored so that external tools can fetch the metadata.

 ##### Assertions:
 * The action must be authorised by the `proposer` and `dacauthority@one` (ie they must be a currently elected custodian).
-There must be an entry in the eosio.msig `proposal` table with the scope of the proposer and primary key of the `proposalname`
+There must be an entry in the eosio.msig `proposal` table with the scope of the proposer and primary key of the `proposal_name`

 ##### Parameters:
 * `proposer` (name)        - account name for the user making the proposal